Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Approach

 When a new log message arrives, AdaParser tokenizes it and matches the tokens against the parsing tree.
 If the matching process reaches a leaf node, it indicates that the template stored at the leaf node exactly matches the log message, and AdaParser directly returns the template without further LLM querying.
 If the matching process terminates at an intermediate node, the templates within the subtrees of the intermediate node form a list of relevant templates, denoted as $[T_1, T_2,..., T_n]$, which share the same prefixes as the input log message.
 AdaParser then utilizes the \textit{SG-ICL-based Parser} (Sec. \ref{sec:SG-ICL}) to parse the log message and generates a corrected template $T_c$ through the \textit{Template Corrector} (Sec. \ref{sec:self-correction}).
 Subsequently, the parsing tree is updated based on the similarity between $T_c$ and the relevant templates.
 Specifically, we calculate the similarity between $T_c$ and each relevant template $T_i$ in $[T_1, T_2,..., T_n]$.
 We split them into lists of tokens, denoted as $L_c$ and $L_i$.
 The similarity between $L_c$ and $L_i$ is defined as follows:

 where LCS is the longest common subsequence of the two templates.
-If the similarity exceeds a predefined threshold (e.g., 0.8 in our implementation), it indicates that $T_c$ and $T_i$ are highly similar and likely derived from the same ground-truth template.
-In this case, AdaParser merges $T_c$ and $T_i$ by replacing the different tokens in the path of $T_i$ with the wildcard ``<$*$>''.
+If the similarity exceeds a predefined threshold (e.g., 0.8 in our implementation), it suggests that $T_c$ and $T_i$ are highly similar and likely derive from the same ground-truth template.
+AdaParser will merge $T_c$ and $T_i$ by replacing the different tokens in the path of $T_i$ with the wildcard ``\verb|<*>|''.
 If the similarity is below the threshold, it means that $T_c$ has a low correlation with $T_i$.
-However, templates with low similarity can still originate from the same ground-truth template.
-For instance, in the Linux Dataset from Loghub-2.0, the similarity between the log message ``apmd shutdown succeeded'' and the relevant messages ``ntpd shutdown succeeded'', ``crond shutdown succeeded'', and ``xinetd shutdown succeeded'' is 0.67, which is below the threshold.
-Nonetheless, they all share the same template ``<$*$> shutdown succeeded''.
+However, templates with low similarity can derive from the same ground-truth template.
+For instance, in the Linux dataset from Loghub-2.0, the similarity between the log template ``apmd shutdown succeeded'' and relevant templates ``ntpd shutdown succeeded'', ``crond shutdown succeeded'', and ``xinetd shutdown succeeded'' is 0.67, which is below the threshold.
+Nonetheless, they all share the same ground-truth template ``\verb|<*>| shutdown succeeded''.
 To address this issue, we further calculate the number of different tokens in the same position among these templates with the same similarity.
-If this number exceeds a predefined threshold (e.g., 5 in our implementation), AdaParser merges $T_c$ and $T_i$.
+If the number exceeds a predefined threshold (e.g., 5 in our implementation), AdaParser merges $T_c$ and $T_i$.
 Otherwise, AdaParser inserts $T_c$ into the parsing tree.